Registration

 INE numbers assigned prior to 2018 consist of eleven characters, combining numbers and 1 to 5 letters.

-The INE is generally listed on the high school diploma transcript (for the final year or early exams).
-It also appears on academic transcripts issued by high schools and universities.
+The INE number is usually listed on the high school diploma transcript (for the final year or early exams).
+It also appears on enrollment certificates issued by high schools and universities.

-Can’t find your INE (National Student ID) number?
 The INE number is required for your administrative registration.

 If you took the French baccalaureate or were enrolled in French higher education: you can find it on your baccalaureate transcript or on your higher education transcript.

-If you are an international student and have already studied in the French higher education system: you will find your INE number on your student ID card, certificate of enrollment, or on your transcripts.
+If you are an international student and have previously studied in the French higher education system: you will find your INE number on your student ID card, certificate of enrollment, or on your transcripts.

-The university will assign you an INE when you first enroll.
+The university will assign you an INE number when you first enroll.
 It will be valid at all French universities thereafter.

-I forgot to enter my INE number when I registered online, and I’ve been assigned a new one.
+I forgot to enter my INE when I registered online, and I’ve been assigned a new one.
 What should I do?

 You should report this issue to the registration office immediately.

-Mailing address
+Mailing Address

 Students with disabilities

-1. On the registration form, fill out the section titled “Declare a disability.”
+- On the registration form, fill out the section titled “Declare a Disability.”

-2. First-time registration at UM: Fill out the online form.
+- First-time registration at UM: Fill out the online form.

-Re-registration at UM: Go to your digital workspace (ENT) and click the "Handy" tab to submit your request.
+Re-registration at UM: Go to your digital workspace (ENT) and click the “Handy” icon to submit your request. - Schedule an appointment for a consultation with the Occupational Health Service (SCMPPS) and the Handiversité program.

-Please note: All requests for accommodations for exams and/or coursework must be submitted each academic year by November 30 of the current year.
+Please note: All requests for accommodations for exams and/or coursework must be submitted each academic year, by November 30 of the current year.

 Transgender student